-The Library board of trustees reviewed and discussed initial modeling.
+The Library board of trustees reviewed and discussed initial modeling of a sustainable Library budget.

-Needs Assessment

-October 2011
+Needs Assessment October 2011

-A random sample telephone survey of 400 Seattle residents confirmed the results of the non-scientific survey of 33,000 participants conducted in 2010: Seattle residents value library services highly, use them frequently, and want to be sure that the investment they made in Libraries for All is not eroded.
+A random sample telephone survey of 400 Seattle residents confirmed the results of the nonscientific survey of 33,000 participants conducted in 2010: Seattle residents value library services highly, use them frequently, and want to be sure that the investment they made in Libraries for All is not eroded.